smy1/swlab/README.md

 I might improvise the code to deal with this problem in the future.

 ### 1. Merging videos
 In our projects, we often video-record children (and their parents) during the experiment.
-Before we can code their behaviour, we have to process the videos (e.g., concatenate, synchronise, etc) because our video-recorder stores these videos as short clips.
+Before we can code their behaviour, we have to process the videos (e.g., concatenate, synchronise, etc) because our video cameras store these recrdings as short clips.
    - [merge-videos.py](https://github.com/smy1/swlab/blob/main/peekaboo/merge-videos.py) This script concatenates short videos in each camera folder into a long complete video.
    - [merge-clips.py](https://github.com/smy1/swlab/blob/main/peekaboo/merge-clips.py) This script concatenates short videos which are stored in sub-folders of the camera folder.
 The sub-folders indicate the minute of the recording, e.g., a folder named "09" contains several three-second-long clips recorded at the 9th minute of the hour of experiment.